-Most framing projects are simple, with a flat print that slides easily into one of our easy-to-assemble picture frames.
+Most framing projects are simple, with a flat print that slides easily into one of our easy-to-assemble canvas frames.
 With certain pieces of artwork, however, it may take extra components and just a little bit more time — especially when you’ve bought a one-of-a-kind painting or specialty canvas print.

 Canvas Prints and Paintings: An Introduction

 Canvas is a type of woven fabric upon which artists can paint or, more recently, print with specialty printers.
 There are two ways to purchase them: stretched onto a wooden frame or rolled.
 Canvases on stretcher bars require another frame, either a standard wood or metal picture frame or even canvas floater frames to finish the piece, while rolled canvas must first be stretched and placed into these wooden stretcher bars before they are framed.

 How to Frame Rolled Canvas Prints